awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-deploymentpreference.md

 *Type*: String
 *Required*: No
 *CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.

+ `TriggerConfigurations`   <a name="sam-function-deploymentpreference-triggerconfigurations"></a>
+A list of trigger configurations you want to associate with the deployment group\.
+Used to notify an SNS topic on lifecycle events\.
+*Type*: List
+*Required*: No
+*CloudFormation Compatibility*: This property is passed directly to the `[TriggerConfigurations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codedeploy-deploymentgroup.html#cfn-codedeploy-deploymentgroup-triggerconfigurations)` property of an `AWS::CodeDeploy::DeploymentGroup`\.

  `Type`   <a name="sam-function-deploymentpreference-type"></a>
 There are two categories of deployment types at the moment: Linear and Canary\.
 For more information about available deployment types see [Deploying Serverless Applications Gradually](automating-updates-to-serverless-apps.md)\.